Important -- Read this first !

 - ** Insomnia (only temporarily at highest prednisone levels)

 - ** Fluid retention, causing swelling in lower legs (only temporarily at highest prednisone levels)

 - ** Increased appetite, weight gain -- I recovered only what I had lost

-- ** Cataracts -- barely perceptible March 2012 after three years.
+- ** Cataracts -- barely perceptible August 2015 after 17 grams of prednisone over six years.

 - Loss of calcium from bones which can lead to osteoporosis and fractures

 protective drugs are often prescribed (these have side effects)

 - Elevated pressure in the eyes (glaucoma) (tests are imperative)